Drighlington

 Drighlington /ˈdrɪɡlɪŋtən/ is a village and civil parish in the City of Leeds metropolitan district, West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, the village lies 5 miles (9 km) south-west of Leeds and 4 miles (6 km) south-east of Bradford.
 The name of the village is often shortened to Drig.
 The population of the civil parish as of the 2011 census was 5,528.

-The village sits in the Morley North ward of Leeds City Council and Morley and Outwood parliamentary constituency.
+The village sits in the Morley North ward of Leeds City Council and was previously a part of the Morley and Outwood parliamentary constituency.

 Etymology

 The earliest mention of Drighlington is to be found in the Domesday Book of 1086, in the forms Dreslintone and Dreslingtone, followed by an attestation in 1202 in the form Drichtlington and subsequent spellings along these lines.
 The name comes from Old English.
 The first element is a personal name, whose original form is no longer clear but was probably Dryhtel, Dryhtla, or Dryhtwulf.
 The second element is the suffix -ingas, denoting a group of people.
 Thus the Dryhtlingas were a group descended from or otherwise associated with someone called Dryhtel (or the like).
 This group name was then compounded with the Old English word tūn ('farmstead, estate').
 Thus the name once meant something like 'the settlement of the descendants of Dryhtla'.